dj311/remote-timing-attacks-are-practical/README.md

   - I've patched the OpenSSL source as described above.

 ### Client
-This container includes an environment for statistical analysis and some Python modules that implement the actual attack (`attack.py`, `tls.py`, and `timed_messenger.*`).
+This container includes some Python modules that implement the actual attack (`attack.py`, `tls.py`, and `timed_messenger.*`), and an environment for statistical analysis (Jupyter, scipy, etc).

-The `./client/attack.py` module contains the entrypoint for the attack, building upong the helper functions in `tls.py` and `timed_messenger.*`.

-The majority of the attack code is written in Python, with the exception of `timed_messenger.*` in C. This module sends a message over an open socket, waits for a response, and times how long the whole thing takes.
-It does this using the guidance in the "How to Benchmark Code Execution Times" whitepaper from Intel [3].

 The [`attack.ipynb`](./client/attack.ipynb) Jupyter notebook is a good starting point, providing a high-level overview of the attack.
 It uses the implementations in `attack.py` and `tls.py` to take measurements and infer information about the private key.
 Its worth diggin into these if you're more curious about what's going on.
 Since I haven't got this working yet, it's quite likely that the narrative around the code cells is out-of-date at any particular point.

+The `./client/attack.py` module contains the actual attack, `handshake_attack()`, and its caller, `sample()`.
+These build upon the helper functions in `tls.py` and `timed_messenger.*`.

+The majority of the attack code is written in Python, with the exception of `timed_messenger.*` in C. This module sends a message over an open socket, waits for a response, and times how long the whole thing takes.
+It does this using the guidance in the "How to Benchmark Code Execution Times" whitepaper from Intel [3].

 ## Setup
 This project relies heavily on [Docker](https://www.docker.com) and [`docker-compose`](http://docs.docker.com/compose/install).
 This has only been tested on Linux but I imagine it'll work on Windows and Mac presuming the aforementioned tools are installed and working.